Don Sutton, Hall of Fame pitcher for Dodgers, dies at 75

 A trade in 1982 sent Sutton to the Brewers, where he pitched Milwaukee to its first American League pennant.
 He worked for his sixth postseason team in 1986 with the AL West champion Angels and then returned to the Dodgers in 1988, retiring before the end of a season that saw them win the World Series.

+He was inducted into the Baseball Hall of Fame in 1998.
+The Dodgers retired his number 20 the same year.

+During his long career in Southern California, Sutton also took a stab at show business, appearing on the iconic game show, “Match Game.”

-Sutton carved out a new career as a broadcaster after his playing days ended, largely with the Braves.
+Sutton carved out a new career as a broadcaster after his playing days ended, spent almost entirely with the Atlanta Braves.

 He joined the Braves in 1989 when they were one of baseball’s worst teams but had developed a national following through the TBS superstation and its trio of broadcasters: Skip Caray, Pete Van Wieren and Ernie Johnson Sr.

 Sutton was part of the soundtrack for Atlanta’s worst-to-first season in 1991, its dominating run of 14 straight division titles, and the 1995 World Series championship.
 He called Braves games on television and radio for 28 of 30 seasons, interrupted only by his move to the Washington Nationals in 2007.
-He returned to the Braves in 2009 and continued to broadcast games through the 2018 season.
+He returned to the Braves in 2009 and continued to broadcast games through the 2018 NL Division Series, when Atlanta lost to his long-time team, the Dodgers.

 Shortly before the start of the following season, Sutton broke his left leg.
 He struggled with his recovery and never returned to the booth.